Reference

 piicrawler dsar <name> [options] Search for a person's PII across all scans

-piicrawler report <scan_id> Generate an HTML report for a scan
+piicrawler report <scan_id> [--out <file>] Generate an HTML report for a scan

 piicrawler textextract <path> [--no-ocr] [--out <file>] Print extracted text from a file, directory, or container